 What is the meaning of WPS (Wi-Fi Protected Setup)?

 WPS stands for Wi-Fi Protected Setup.
-It is a wireless network security standard that tries to make connections between a router and wireless devices faster and easier.
+It is a wireless network security standard that tries to make connections between a router and wireless devices (cameras) faster and easier.
 WPS works only for wireless networks that use a password that is encrypted with the WPA Personal or WPA2 Personal security protocols.
 WPS doesn't work on wireless networks that are using the deprecated WEP security.

 The WPS button simplifies the connection process